It is most beneficial to follow along this article and try and replicate exactly what is done. Then, you can practice with your own event scenario.

 - Registrants can earn (or be awarded) additional registrations

-- You are able to dictate the pricing for these additional registrants
+- You are able to customize the registration form for additional registrants

-Here are a few common scenarios we often see, which are enabled by the Full Guest setup:
+Here are a few common scenarios in which we recommend using the Full Guest Record tool:

-- Exhibitors register full teams of representatives to man the booth - each representative is also allowed to register for activities at the conference just like an attendee
+- Exhibitors register full teams of representatives to man the booth - each representative is also allowed to register for sessions and meals at the conference

 Today, we'll walk through a fairly basic scenario to help you grasp the various concepts of this tool: